Günter Wyszecki: Metamerism and metameric blacks

-Metamerism: Wyszecki introduced the important concept of ‘metameric blacks,’ psychophysical definitions of blacks with tristimulus values 0, 0, 0 that within limits can be added to a spectral reflectance to form the various possible metamers (with an identical set of tristimulus values) under a given light.
-With Walter Stiles he also developed mathematical methods to calculate by various methodologies the number of possible metamers for given chromaticities, peaking at the achromatic colors.
+Wyszecki introduced the fundamental theoretical concept of "metameric blacks" (metamere Schwarz).
+In psychophysical colorimetry, a metameric black is defined as a psychophysical definition of black whose tristimulus values equal 0, 0, 0.
+Within certain physical limits, a metameric black can be added to a spectral reflectance curve to form the various possible metamers (with an identical set of tristimulus values) under a given light.
+Building upon this concept, Wyszecki and Walter Stiles developed advanced mathematical methodologies to calculate by various approaches the number of possible metamers for given chromaticities, peaking at the achromatic colors.